-This coming weekend, September 26 thru September 28th, marks the 5th annual Canadian Culture Days.
-The goal of the Culture Day celebrations is to increase awareness, accessibility, participation and engagement in arts and culture across Canada.
-Community groups, organizations, artists, musicians and volunteers will be providing amazing activities to get the public excited about canadian arts and culture.
+This coming weekend, September 29-October 1 is Culture Days, which aim to increase awareness, accessibility, participation and engagement in arts and culture across Canada.
+Community groups, organizations, artists, musicians and volunteers will be providing amazing activities to get the public excited about Canadian arts and culture.

 What to do in Toronto: Culture Days

 Bloor Culture Corridor – the Bloor Culture Corridor covers the stretch of Bloor Street from Bay to Bathurst Streets.
 This weekend the corridor will be buzzing with special events.
 Bloor Hot Docs Cinema will be holding special screenings, The Gardiner Museum will be offering free admission and hosting a free quartet performance in the museum.
 Alliance Francais de Toronto will be opening their doors with free screening of children’s films, in French, along with an art exhibition.
 The Bata Shoe Musuem will be allowing visitor access to their new hands on collection.
 Along with many more fabulous events taking place along this stretch.